wlockwood1/verve/README.md

 4. (Bonus Points) Provide an api to query for locations near a given latitude and longitude.

 #### Documentation
 * Only stores within a 5 mile radius of the Verve Wireless address or search address are listed.
-Users can change the radius they want to search within the search.
+Users can change the radius they want to search if necessary.
 Distance between addresses is measured via Geocoder gem.
 * While site says only .tsv files are accepted, app is built to accept both .csv and .tsv files
 * Store locations are shown on map using the gmaps4rails gem.
 * Files are imported via the Roo gem.